chrisdchristo/capsule-maven-plugin/README.md

 ## Custom Capsule Version

 Ths plugin can support older versions of capsule (at your own risk).
-You can specify a maven property for the capsule version (This will be the version of capsule to package within the build of the capsules).
+You can specify a maven property for the capsule version (this will be the version of capsule to package within the build of the capsules).

 ```
 <properties>